The Waving Solid

 2025

-The Waving Solid is a contemporary ecological totem pole inspired by abandoned landscape and created during 24-25 academic year and firstly presented at the RCA2025.
+The Waving Solid is a contemporary ecological totem pole inspired by overlooked material Junghun encountered while walking along the River Thames.
 It is a multidisciplinary project that brings forward the story of my intimate relationship with brick, hidden landscape in London and a story of a path of River Thames.
-This installation was incorporated through creative walking, gathering materials, natural material experimentation, programming interactive moving image.
-I walked along the Thames and discovered abandoned bricks piled up in a reservoir of Thames.
-I researched about this over looked material and re-build them with natural material-seashells that one of construction material in ancient times.
-The moving image is generated by sound recording from the river.
+This installation was incorporated through creative walking, gathering materials, material experimentation, interactive moving image.

-Throughout my research I found the fact that the abandoned brick is not a waste item but a living material that has been interacting with surrounding and vibrating with tides in a non-linear way.
+Throughout the research she found the fact that the abandoned brick is not a waste item but a living material that has been interacting with surrounding and vibrating with tides in a non-linear way.
 It also has a micro-space contained humid and shade, so it can provide a shelter for non-human creatures.
 The collecting methodology reflects the story that the mudlarks scraped valuable items in 18th and 19th centuries near shore of Thames to support their lives.
 Henry Mayhew, an English journalist, reported that they often carry little treasures in their cap.
 Becoming a mudlark was usually a choice dictated by poverty, but mudlarks had a degree of independence.

 Installation view at the RCA2025